 Airbus’ 21st century flagship A380 is setting new standards in terms of cabin layout and overall passenger comfort, fully leveraging its double-deck configuration to provide broader seats, more personal storage, better head room and wider stairs and aisles.

-Seating capacity ranges from 525 passengers (in a comfortable three-class configuration) to more than 800 in a single-class layout with wider seats than other aircraft in its class.
+Seating capacity ranges from 544 passengers (in a comfortable four-class configuration) up to 853 in a single-class configuration with wider seats than other aircraft in its class.

 The A380's cabin flexibility allows airlines to differentiate their products and develop innovative layouts tailored to market requirements.
 Some operators might, for example, choose to seat their first and business class passengers on the upper deck – providing a corporate jet-like environment – while configuring the A380's main deck for an all-economy layout.